JZambrana1612/sms-campaign-analysis/README.md

 ### 🧮 Dataset Overview
 - ~41,000 records from a Portuguese bank’s direct marketing efforts
-- Each record includes demographics, campaign behavior, and final subscription outcome (`y`)
+- Each record includes demographics, campaign behavior, and final subscription outcome (`Subscribed`)

 ### 💾 SQL-Based Analysis
 - Used MySQL to calculate segment-level conversion rates